ZacSweers/inspector/README.md

 `@InspectorExcluded` - Use this to exclude methods from validation.

 `@ValidatedBy(SomeValidator.class)` - Use this to designate that this should be validated by a specified validator.
-Note that if you use this reflectively, it must also be reflectively instantiable or present in the Inspector instance's validators list.
+Note that if you use this reflectively, it must also be reflectively instantiable.

 ### inspector-compiler